hagenest/thinkpad-l13-yoga-hackintosh/README.md

-# thinkpad-l13-yoga-hackintosh
+# Thinkpad L13 Yoga Hackintosh

 Running macOS Big Sur on a i7-10510U Thinkpad L13 (Yoga)

-## Not Working
+## Current Status:

-- iCloud
-- Battery Status
+✅ GPU-Acceleration

+✅ Touchpad

+✅ Trackpoint (Middle-click to scroll does not work)

+✅ Keyboard

+✅ WiFi (WPA2-Enterprise does not)

+✅ Display-Brightness

-- Touchscreen
+❌ Touchscreen

+❌ Hibernation

+❓ HDMI output (Did not try)

+✅ Bluetooth

+✅ USB-C (Kinda, my USB-C monitor works for video and charging, but it's integrated usb-hub doesn't)

-- Webcam
+❌ Webcam
-- Internal speakers and microphone

-## Working

-- Everything else, I hope

-I have no idea, why this works now.
+❌ Audio (Bluetooth audio works, the integrated speaker and micorophone don't)

+❌ iCloud (App Store works, iCloud does not)

+❌ Fingerprint Reader

+❌ Battery Status

+❌ SD-Card reader

+❓ Smart card reader

+It seems like OC 0.6.7 fixed the booting issues on 10th gen Thinkpads.

 Thanks go out to Xhichn, who pointed me to daliansky's XiaoXinPro-Project on which this repo is heavily based on.

 ## tbd

 - Writing more Documentation :)
+- fixing stuff (duh)